Privacy Policy

 FlexInference API keys.
 When you create an API key to authenticate your own requests to FlexInference, we store only a SHA-256 hash of that key, keyed to your organization id, in Cloudflare Workers KV.
 The plaintext key is shown to you once, at the moment you create it, and is never stored or retrievable by us again.
 If you lose it, you will need to create a new one.

 Usage and billing metadata.
 When a request completes, we record metadata about it: the model name, which tier served the request (flex, default, priority, or auto), input, output, and cached token counts, a response id, your organization id, and a timestamp.
 This is stored in a Cloudflare D1 usage table, which powers the logs, analytics, and billing views in your dashboard.
 We also durably archive one structured log record per request - endpoint, model, tier, status, latency, and timestamp - in a Cloudflare R2 bucket.
+We also emit aggregate operational metrics - request counts, latency, model, status, and rate-limit pressure, never prompt content - to Cloudflare Analytics Engine.
 This metadata never includes the content of any prompt or response.

 Error monitoring data.
 We use Sentry to catch and diagnose errors.
 Sentry is configured with sendDefaultPii set to false, so it does not attach headers, cookies, or request bodies to error reports.
 We also run a custom scrubber that redacts known FlexInference and provider API key patterns (including OpenAI, Anthropic, and Gemini formats) before an error report is sent, in case one would otherwise appear in an error message.